LittleBlondeDevil/TruckDevil/README.md

     ```
     Sketch > Include Library > Add .Zip Library...
     ```
-- Upload truckDevil_sketch.ino to the M2
+- Upload m2_sketch.ino to the M2
     - Ensure M2 is plugged in over USB and that it's selected as the active board.
     ```
     Tools > Board: "[...]" > Arduino Due (Native USB Port)